kizitonwose/CountryPickerView/README.md

     func navigationTitle(in countryPickerView: CountryPickerView) -> String?
   ```

 - A navigation item button to be used if the internal view controller is presented(not pushed).
 If nil is returned, a default "Close" button is used.
+This fuction only enables you return a button customized the way you want.
   ```swift
     func closeButtonNavigationItem(in countryPickerView: CountryPickerView) -> UIBarButtonItem?
   ```
+  **Note:** Any `target` or `action` associated with this button will be overridden as this button's sole purpose is to close the internal view controller.

 - Desired position for the search bar.
   ```swift